Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Leptoquarks at muon collider

 \section{Leptoquarks at muon collider}

 This section is devoted to explore leptoquarks at a proposed muon collider about which a growing interest is noticed at recent times.
-The reach of a multi-TeV muon collider is expected to be 90\,ab$^{-1}$ with the center of mass energy of 30 TeV \cite{AlAli:2021let}.
-Due to the absence of initial state QCD radiation, reduced synchrotron radiation compared to electron collider and known center of mass frame, makes it a superior precision machine.
+The reach of a multi-TeV muon collider is expected to be 90\,ab$^{-1}$ with the centre-of-mass energy of 30 TeV \cite{AlAli:2021let}.
+Due to the absence of initial state QCD radiation, reduced synchrotron radiation compared to electron collider and known centre-of-mass frame, makes it a superior precision machine.
 In this section, we study the feasibility of producing leptoquarks in pair at muon collider.
+It is important to mention here that, in the case of $\mu^+ \mu^-$ collisions, it is not possible to have a single leptoquark produced at the final state.
+The possibility of resonant production of a single leptoquark from a muon-quark fusion is mentioned in ref. \cite{Azatov:2022itm}, which can arise only when the quark contribution in the muon PDF is considered.
+These contributions are very tiny, and in the context of this paper, such small estimates are not very relevant for a detailed collider study.
+Hence, the pair production is the only possibility, where Yukawa-type couplings involving second generation leptons can play the major role via $t$-channel process.
 The initial setup and the kinematic cuts remain the same as described in \autoref{sec:setup_colliders}.
 For our choices of benchmark points, given in \autoref{tab:all}, these production processes occur through the Feynman diagrams shown in \autoref{fig:muon_coll}.
 It is worthwhile to remind that the benchmark points are motivated from the tensions observed in $B$-decays, where the leptoquark $S_1$ couples only to third generation leptons aiming to reduce the $b\to c \tau \bar{\nu}$ discrepancy~\cite{HFLAV:2019otj} and as a result, $S_1$ gets produced only through a photon and a $Z^0$-boson mediated $s$-channel diagram (\autoref{fig:muon_coll}(a)).
 While by construction of the benchmark points the leptoquark $S_3$ couples to muons contributing to $b\to s \mu\mu$ anomalies~\cite{Aaij:2019wad,Aaij:2021vac,Aaij:2020nrf,Aaij:2017vbb,LHCb:2021zwz} and will be the prime candidate of our study at muon collider.
 Apart from the $s$-channel diagrams, $S_3$ can be produced via the quark mediated $t$-channel diagrams (\autoref{fig:muon_coll}(b), \autoref{fig:muon_coll}(c)) as well.
 The $t$-channel diagram for $S_3^{4/3}$ component of $S_3$ goes through a $s$-quark (BP1, BP2) or a $b$-quark (BP3), whereas for $S_3^{1/3}$ component a $c$-quark (BP1, BP2) or a $t$-quark (BP3) serves the purpose.
-It is noteworthy that $S_3^{2/3}$ does not couple to any charged lepton due to the structure of the interaction Lagrangian in \autoref{eq:Lfull2}, and hence it is produced at muon collider through the $s$-channel diagrams (\autoref{fig:muon_coll}(a)) only.
+It is noteworthy that $S_3^{2/3}$ does not couple to any charged lepton due to the structure of the interaction Lagrangian in \autoref{eq:LS32}, and hence it is produced at muon collider through the $s$-channel diagrams (\autoref{fig:muon_coll}(a)) only.